 Students Interested in UT

 Your student can log into MyUTK, set up an account, and give you access so you can make payments for tuition and fees.
 UT cannot share a student’s financial records with third parties unless there is written consent.
 The directions to give account authorization are posted here.
-Authorized users then make payments electronically through the Student Account Suite.
+Authorized users then make payments electronically.
 UT accepts several payment methods.

 You can also go online and add money to your student’s VolCard account to pay for campus services.
 The VolCard Office website has more information posted about its accounts.
 There’s also an orientation letter for parents.

 A student’s full or minimum payment is due by the published date each semester.
 The due dates for charges and fees are printed on their student account statements.
 If all charges and fees aren’t paid by the due date, the student’s schedule is cancelled and he or she is required to enroll in a payment plan on MyUTK.

 PLUS Loans are federal loans that graduate or professional degree students and parents of dependent undergraduate students can use to help pay education expenses.
 The U.S. Department of Education makes Direct PLUS Loans to eligible borrowers through schools like UT that participate in the Direct Loan Program.

 Here’s a quick overview of Direct PLUS Loans: